mild-blue/txmatching/README.md

 PATIENT_DATA_PATH=/home/user/path/to/your/patient_data.xlsx
 ```

+## Swagger
+We'have a swagger UI running on `/doc/` route (so for example, `localhost:8080/doc/`).
+How to use it and some useful info [here on doc](https://flask-restx.readthedocs.io/en/latest/swagger.html).

 ## Dependencies management
 We are using `conda` for managing dependencies as [graph-tool](https://graph-tool.skewed.de/)
 can be installed just from the `conda-forge` repository.